sdcaulley/simple-database/LAB.md

       * returns object with that id
       * else return null
     * `.getAll(<table>, cb)`
-      * eturns array of all objects
+      * returns array of all objects
 * Use an npm package to find a library to assign id's
 * Use the supplied table name as a folder to store object in
 * Use JSON.parse and JSON.serialize